cristiandrami/CyberSecResources/notes/Linux Privilege Escalation for Beginners/5 - Escalation - Passwords & File Permissions/1 - Escalation via Stored Password.md

-The first thing we need to do, to see if there are passwords on the terminal is:
+<mark style="background: #BBFABBA6;">The first thing we need to do, to see if there are passwords on the terminal is:</mark>
 ```bash
 history
 ```